Last Updated on June 8, 2024 by Veronica Sparks

 The primary difference between a raised bed garden and an in-ground garden lies in their structural setup and soil placement.
 In a raised bed garden, the planting area is elevated above ground level, typically enclosed within a border constructed from materials such as wood or stone.
 This allows for the addition of customized soil mixtures and offers better control over drainage and soil quality.

-In contrast, an in-ground garden involves planting directly into the native soil without any raised borders or structures, relying solely on the existing ground for support and nutrients.
+In contrast, an in-ground garden involves planting directly into the native soil without any raised borders, relying solely on the existing ground for support and nutrients.

 Related Article: How to Prepare a Garden for Vegetable Planting Season (in 6 Steps)